Nexus-Mods/game-starfield/README.md

 - Modding Starfield's Xbox game pass version does not allow folder junctions when used with the default `WindowsApps\Starfield` folder.
 Please ensure to install Starfield to an external location e.g. `C:\XboxGames\` and manually set the location of the game inside Vortex.
 Go to Games tab and find Starfield -> 3 dots top right of the game's thumbnail -> manually select location -> choose the game folder that contains `Starfield.exe`

+- 0.5.X has introduced a new modType system which is used to define where the mods are deployed.
+Unfortunately you may be faced with a longstanding bug in Vortex which cannot detect file conflicts between mod types (this is currently being worked on).
+If you're encountering the "External Changes Dialog" during EVERY deployment event, you're most likely affected by this bug.
+There are a few things you can try to fix it:

+  1. Make sure to always select "revert all" in the changes dialog to maintain the mod files as the mod author intended.
+  2. Re-install your mods - this will ensure that all of your mods are using the new modType system and should ensure that modType conflicts do not occur.
+  3. If all of your mods are using the new modType system and the external changes dialog is still popping up - that means you have one or several mods that are deploying the same files as another mod which is assigned to the data folder.
+Compare the Vortex deployment JSON files which are found inside the game's root path and 'Data' path to note any conflicting files and their respective mods.
+Enabling/disabling/modifying the mod inside the staging folder will resolve the conflict.

 - Mod management isn't an exact science so [please report any mods](https://forums.nexusmods.com/index.php?/topic/13262847-starfield-mod-compatibility-megathread/) that don't install correctly so we can continue to increase our compatibility and coverage

 # Migrating this extension to 0.5